 Please note, the B:Music Box Office are currently operating a reduced counter service for in-person bookings.
 For opening hours and latest information, visit the B:Music website.

 For information about ticket pricing and ways to save, click here.

 Since Symphony Hall opened in 1991, it has been acclaimed as one of the finest concert halls in the world by critics, performers and public alike.
 The classical music programme is complemented by rock, pop, folk, country and jazz music, and even stand-up comedy.

 The renowned acoustics of the Hall have attracted virtually every established musical figure on the world stage, and have also enabled the CBSO to record many award-winning discs.
 In October 2001, Symphony Hall celebrated the inauguration of its magnificent new Symphony Organ built by Klais, a company of German organ builders.

 You can find out more about the history of Symphony Hall here.

 FOOD & DRINK

-Following a recent rennovation, Symphony Hall now has a new café on the stalls level of the foyer spaces, serving delicious food and drink throughout the day and before concerts.
+Following a recent renovation, Symphony Hall now has a new café on the stalls level of the foyer spaces, serving delicious food and drink form up-to 90 minutes before performances.

 To find out more, and to see a sample menu, visit the B:Music website.